Academics at St. Mary Catholic Schools

 Small class sizes, technology-based curriculum and dedicated, well-trained instructors who truly care create an atmosphere in which every learner can reach the height of his or her potential.
-SMCS’s comprehensive, aligned approach to Pre-3 – 12 Catholic education is the foundation for the success of our alumni, who leave St. Mary Catholic Schools well prepared, academically and spiritually, for the future.
+SMCS’s comprehensive, aligned approach to Pre-3 through Grade 12 education is the foundation for the success of our alumni, who leave St. Mary Catholic Schools well prepared, academically and spiritually, for the future.

 Among the tools used to determine students’ academic strengths and challenges is Measures of Academic Progress (MAP) testing.
 MAP tests, which are administered to students in grades 2-7 twice during every academic year, offer immediate and useful results that are used to monitor individual students’ progress, as well as that of a particular class or grade level.
 The results also influence lesson plans moving forward.
 SMCS students consistently score above their peers across the national and the state.
 Older students enjoy similar success in standardized college entrance exams when compared to national, state and local peers.

 Parents are kept apprised of students’ academic progress through grade-level-appropriate reports via online portals, paper progress reports, student/teachers/parent conferences and individual contact when needed.
-A measurement of each student’s reading level (called his or her lexile score) is acquired from MAP results.
-An explanation of how this determination is made and how to use the information can be found at the Parent Toolkit.
+A measurement of each student’s reading level (“lexile score”) is acquired from MAP results.

 Collaborative Pupil Services